HodaZamani/HodaZamani.github.io/_projects/1_project.md

 category: work
 related_publications: HodaImputationMethod
 ---
 <p align="justify">The World Health Organization reported that the number of people with diabetes increased from 108 million in 1980 to 422 million in 2014.
-Iran ranks 14th in the world for type II diabetes prevalence among adults aged 20-79 and faces various complications, such as cardiovascular disease, kidney disease, eye disease, nerve damage, and foot problems.
+Iran ranks 14th in the world for type 2 diabetes prevalence among adults aged 20-79 and faces various complications, such as cardiovascular disease, kidney disease, eye disease, nerve damage, and foot problems.
 Additionally, type 2 diabetes can increase the risk of pancreatic cancer.
 To address this issue, we developed a model to provide a low-cost and early diagnosis of type 2 diabetes.
 We aim to prevent or delay the onset of diabetes-related complications and improve the quality of life of millions of Iranians.</p>

 <p align="justify">The project is headed by <b>professor Mohammad H. Nadimi-Shahraki</b> as the principal investigator and <b>Hoda Zamani</b> as the co-principal investigator in four phases.